3ee-Games/three-dark/README.md

 ## Installation

-This theme is still under development and is not yet available in the Visual Studio Code Marketplace.
-However, you can install it manually:
+1. Open Visual Studio Code.

-- Press Ctrl+Shift+P (or Cmd+Shift+P on macOS) to open the command palette.
+2. Click on the "Extensions" icon in the sidebar.
-- Type "Extensions: Install from VSIX" and select the command.
+3. Search for "threedark" in the marketplace search bar.
-- Choose the downloaded .vsix file and click "Open".
+4. Click on the "Install" button next to the threedark theme.
-- Once installed, click on the gear icon to the right of the "Install" button and select "Set Color Theme".
+5. Once installed, click on the gear icon to the right of the "Install" button and select "Set Color Theme".
-- Choose "threedark" from the list of available themes.
+6. Choose "threedark" from the list of available themes.

 ## Usage